pyTooling/pyTooling/doc/Decorators.rst

 @abstractmethod
 ***************

-The :py:func:`~pyTooling.MetaClasses.abstractmethod` decorator marks a method as *abstract*.
-The original method gets replaced by a method raising a :py:exc:`NotImplementedError`.
-When a class containing *abstract* methods is instantiated, an :py:exc:`~pyTooling.Exceptions.AbstractClassError` is raised.
+The :func:`~pyTooling.MetaClasses.abstractmethod` decorator marks a method as *abstract*.
+The original method gets replaced by a method raising a :exc:`NotImplementedError`.
+When a class containing *abstract* methods is instantiated, an :exc:`~pyTooling.Exceptions.AbstractClassError` is raised.

 .. rubric:: Example:
 .. code-block:: Python